 In 2014, AMSC made an equity investment of USD 25 million in Philly Tankers AS ("PTAS") and owns 19.6% of the Oslo, Norway based company.
-Philly Tankers was formed in Q3 2014 and is registered on the Norwegian OTC market.
+Philly Tankers was formed in Q3 2014 and registered on the Norwegian OTC market.
 Philly Tankers ordered four 50,000 dwt product tankers from Philly Shipyard ("PHLY", formerly Aker Philadelphia Shipyard) which were delivered and sold between Q4 2016 and Q4 2017.
-AMSC also holds a seat on the Board of Directors of Philly Tankers.
 In 3Q 2015, Philly Tankers AS agreed to sell its four product tanker contracts to a subsidiary of Kinder Morgan, Inc. with the assignment to take place immediately before delivery of each ship.
+In Q1 2019, PTAS was liquidated and AMSC received a liquidating distribution of USD 16.3 million.
+In total, AMSC received USD 28.8 million in after-tax proceeds from the initial USD 25 million investment in PTAS.